Guernsey Water survey seabed for sewage outfall

 Details of the findings have yet to be announced.

-The work included filming the seabed in the area where the current outfall ends.'Not feasible'
+The work included filming the seabed in the area where the current outfall ends.

 A spokesman for Guernsey Water, which is responsible for the island's waste water systems, said the next part of the project was the States' discussion this week.